11+ Household Items Teens Get High On: Resources for Parents

 The teenage years aren’t easy, with social situations, stress from school, parents, and responsibilities, and big emotions being hard to deal with.
 Sometimes, this can lead to your teen looking for a quick fix or escape.

-Signs of Inhalant Use Disorder
+What are the Signs of Inhalant Use Disorders in Teens?

 Some signs of inhalant use disorder mimic typical teenage behavior.
 Your teen might isolate or stay out with friends, experience moodiness, or struggle concentrating.
 With inhalant use, chronic coughs, nosebleeds, and headaches can happen.